SOUTHERN & CENTRAL ARGENTINA BIRDING TOUR: DETAILED ITINERARY

 Southern & Central Argentina: Days 13-14 During our stay we will visit some remote upland lakes where we will be searching for the striking Hooded Grebe.

 Nowadays a veritable ‘grailbird’ of South American birding, the Hooded Grebe was first described as recently as 1974!
 These enigmatic birds have a tendency to change their breeding sites whenever conditions become unfavourable, making them hard to predict and locate, and tragically the population is now showing signs of collapse owing to a combination of reduced rainfall and increased predation, so the species is now ranked as Critically Endangered.
-We have had to lengthen our stay in this area to allow two full days for looking for Hooded Grebes rather than one, as they are getting harder and harder to find.
+We have lengthened our stay in this area to allow up to two full days for looking for Hooded Grebes rather than one, as they are getting harder and harder to find.
 Hopefully, we will be rewarded with views of some of these lovely birds amidst the blue waters, a truly memorable experience!

 Other species that we will be wanting to find in this wild and beautiful region are the handsome Tawny-throated Dotterel and the smart Chocolate-vented Tyrant.
 We will also encounter the handsome Upland Goose, Black-chested Buzzard-Eagle, Least Seedsnipe, Buff-winged Cinclodes, Dark-faced Ground Tyrant and Grey-hooded Sierra Finch.